nandstand/sample-site/content/get-started/quickstart.md

 {{% alert color="success" %}}

-This writing sample covers a standard procedure for setting up a development environment.
+This writing sample outlines a procedure for setting up a development environment.
 It touches on common development topics like managing repositories with Git, and installing dependencies using Python virtual environments and pip.

 Clear instructions for getting started on a project can make a world of difference.